eshathapa/cs152_group12/README.md

 ### Non-Moderator User Capabilities

 Users may send messages in the main guild channel, edit their own messages, report messages via DMing the bot, and ask the bot to see the platform-wide policy on doxxing.
+Users may report a message for a variety of abuses, though only the doxxing flow is thoroughly built out.

 ### Moderator Capabilities